astramieri/azure-data-fundamentals/docs/module_9/data_visualization.md

 ![Line charts](./line_charts.png)

-## Pie charts
+## Pie and doughnut charts

-Pie charts are often used in business reports to visually compare categorized values as proportions of a total.
+Pie and doughnut charts are often used in business reports to visually compare categorized values as proportions of a total.

+These charts are best suited when comparing a few categories only.
+When you have more than eight categories, reading and interpreting becomes quite difficult.

 ![Pie charts](./pie_charts.png)